 In this MD&A we use certain non-IFRS measures to evaluate the performance of the Company.
 These terms do not have any standardized meaning prescribed within IFRS and, therefore, may not be comparable to similar measures presented by other companies.
-Rather, these measures are provided as additional information to complement those IFRS measures by providing a further understanding of our financial information from management's perspective.
-Accordingly, they should not be considered in isolation on ras as substitute for analysis of our financial information reported under IFRS.
+Rather, these measures are provided as additional information to complement those IFRS measures by providing a further understanding of our financial performance from management's perspective.
+Accordingly, they should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.
 As described below, the term "Adjusted EBITDA" is a financial measure utilized by Algoma in reporting its financial results that is not defined by IFRS.
-The terms "Net Sales Realization" ("NSR") and "Cost Per Ton of Steel Products Sold" are financial measure utilized by Algoma in reporting its financial results that are not defined by IFRS.
-Net Sales Realization, as defined by Algoma, refers to seel revenue less freight per steel tons shipped.
-Net Sales Realization is included because it allows management and investors to evaluate our selling prices per ton of steel products Sold, excluding geographic impact of freight charges, in order to enhance comparability when comparing our sales performance to that of our competitors.
-Cost Per Ton of Steel Products Sold allows management and investors to evaluate the Company's cost of steel products sold an a per ton basis, excluding the items that we exclude when calculating Adjusted EBITDA, to evaluate our operating performance and to enhance the comparability of our costs over different time periods.
-We consider each of Net Sales Realization and Cost Per Ton of Steel Products Sold to their most comparability Sol to be meaningful measures to assess our operating performance in addition to IFRS measures.
-A reconciliation of each of Net Sales Realization and Cost Per Ton of Steel Products Sold to their most comparability Sol to be meaningful measures to assess our operating performance in addition t
+The terms "Net Sales Realization" ("NSR") and "Cost Per Ton of Steel Products Sold" are financial measures utilized by Algoma in reporting its financial results that are not defined by IFRS.
+Net Sales Realization, as defined by Algoma, refers to steel revenue less freight per steel tons shipped.
+Net Sales Realization is included because it allows management and investors to evaluate our selling prices per ton of steel products sold, excluding geographic impact of freight charges, in order to enhance comparability when comparing our sales performance to that of our competitors.
+Cost Per Ton of Steel Products Sold, as defined by Algoma, refers to cost of steel revenue less freight, amortization, carbon tax and business combination adjustments (included in cost of steel products sold on a per ton basis, excluding the items that we exclude when calculating Adjusted EBITDA, to evaluate our operating performance and to enhance the comparability of our costs over different time periods.
+We consider each of Net Sales Realization and Cost Per Ton of Steel Products Sold to be meaningful measures to assess our operating performance in addition to IFRS measures.
+A reconciliation of each of Net Sales Realization and Cost Per Ton of Steel Products Sold to their most comparable IFRS financial measures are